-Donate now and your lifesaving gift will be rushed to the homes of those Israelis who need it most.
+Donate on this Giving Tuesday and your lifesaving gift will be rushed to the homes of those Israelis who need it most.

-The Coronavirus Emergency Fund will enable the Israel365 Charity Fund to
+The Giving Tuesday Coronavirus Emergency Fund will enable the Israel365 Charity Fund to

 - Send essential supplies to homebound Holocaust Survivors